 You would reasonably toggle the light switch to turn the light on.

-Clearly, we use reasoning all the time, and most people are quite good at reasoning (Platt, 1964).
-However, many people are not accustomed to using reasoning as a framework to structure academic thinking and communication (Banilower et al., 2013).
+Clearly, we use reasoning all the time, and most people are quite good at reasoning (Platt, 1964; Desy, 1976; Ritchhart, 2004).
+However, many people are not accustomed to using reasoning as a framework to structure abstract thinking and communication (Banilower et al., 2013).
 Therefore, it may be useful to explore WHY reasoning is the strongest framework available for scientific communication, WHAT the elements of reasoned argument are, and HOW different types of reasoning can effectively construct arguments.